montanariarthur/OptFlock/README.md

 The full text of the GNU General Public License can be found in the file "LICENSE.txt".

 # References
 1. AN Montanari, AED Barioni, C Duan, AE Motter.
-Optimal flock formation induced by heterogeneity.
-(2024)
+Optimal flock formation induced by heterogeneity. *Nature Communications*, to appear (2025)
 2. R Olfati-Saber.
 Flocking for multi-agent dynamic systems: Algorithms and theory. *IEEE Transactions on Automatic Control*, **51**:401-420 (2006).
 3. K Engelborghs, T Luzyanina, D Roose.
 Numerical bifurcation analysis of delay differential equations using DDE-BIFTOOL. *ACM Transactions on Mathematical Software*, **28**:1-21 (2002).